-Not all sports are the same.
+No, today we will be discussing how demanding sports are – and in that context, we can again say that no sport is the same.
 Sports that don’t require any props are typically not as demanding when it comes to coordination unless we are talking gymnastics.
 Hand-eye coordination is present in all ball sports and is just one of the things that makes ball sports interesting.

 Ball sports have many benefits to them and here are some of them.